 HFS may also allocate a portion of an Advisory Account's assets to co-investment opportunities sourced and managed by Co-Investment Advisers.
 Potential co-investments may include any of the types of assets or investments that Advisers may acquire, and Co-Investment Advisers may utilize any of the strategies or techniques that Advisers may utilize (including, without limitation, merger arbitrage, distressed strategies and special situations).
-Co-investment opportunities may be structured in various ways (including without limitation, as joint venture arrangements, structuring vehicles managed by third parties, separate accounts managed by an adviser, or an investment in an investment fund managed by the Co-Investment Adviser.
+Co-investment opportunities may be structured in various ways (including without limitation, as joint venture arrangements, structuring vehicles managed by third parties, separate accounts managed by an adviser, or an investment in an investment fund managed by the Co-Investment Adviser).
 Co-investments may also be held directly by an Advisory Account.
 HFS may also dynamically manage an Advisory Account's risk profile (including without limitation, with respect to the Fund's beta) and adjust an Advisory Account's overall exposure to a particular hedge fund sector, strategy, sub-strategy or investment theme, without adjusting the Advisory Account's actual allocations to Advisers.
 HFS expects to implement this strategy by investing primarily in (1) futures, swaps, mutual funds, ETFs and other derivatives and instruments, long or short, to gain exposure to specific asset classes and/or risk premia and (2) those securities, assets and instruments of the type in which Advisers may invest.

 HFS acquired Aptitude in December 2018.
 Aptitude engages in investment processes and strategies similar to those described above with respect to HFS.
-In addition, for certain Advisory Accounts, Aptitude also (i) assists in designing, adopting and adjusting, as necessary or advisable, a program with exposure to a variety of asset classes, strategies, goals and parameters tailored to the client's needs and circumstances and (ii) applies derivative overlays including options, swaps, forwards and futures contracts to obtain or hedge against market exposures.
-The Aptitude investment committee makes all investment decisions with respect to Aptitude clients.
+In addition, for certain Advisory Accounts, Aptitude also assists in designing, adopting and adjusting, as necessary or advisable, a program with exposure to a variety of asset classes, strategies, goals and parameters tailored to the client's needs and circumstances.